mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 ``from PyQt5.QtCore import pyqtSlot``

-(If there's from ``PyQt5.QtCore import *`` already in the list of imports, then you won't have to do this, of course)
+(If there's from ``PyQt5.QtCore import *`` already in the list of imports, then you won't have to do this, of course.)

 Then, you need to add a PyQt slot definition before your function: